-There are a lot of components to creating a landing page that works for you, so we encourage you to A/B test your landing page and website.
-A/B testing refers to the creation of two versions of a marketing asset to see which copy delivers the best results.
+There are many components to creating a landing page that works for you, so we encourage you to A/B test your landing page and website.
+A/B testing refers to creating of two versions of a marketing asset to see which copy delivers the best results.
 Don't worry — we can help you take the guesswork out of it all and partner with you to improve your landing page experience for your leads.

 The last item on your eBook launch checklist should be ways to promote your content.
-How are you going to get people to read your resource if they don't know it exists.
 Here are a few ways you can promote your newly created guide:

 Nudge, nudge!
 Did you know that you could promote your eBook and website content in the Thomas Industry Update newsletter?
-This daily email reaches the inboxes of 310,000+ active, in-market buyers and is a great way for you to reach your target audience for lead generation.
+This daily email reaches the inboxes of 300,000+ active, in-market buyers and is a great way to reach your target audience for lead generation.
 Promote your eBook in TIU.

-Crafting a thoughtful eBook may seem like a daunting task at first, but with a little planning and research, you can be well on your way to creating valuable, lead-generating content.
-However, even the best industrial eBooks won't do much good if there's no one reading them.
-We'll ensure your content is put in front of the right B2B buyers.
+Crafting a thoughtful eBook may seem like a daunting task at first, but with some planning and research, you can be well on your way to creating valuable, lead-generating content.
+If you need help with the creative process, our lead generation experts can create and design the eBook for you and ensure your content is put in front of the right B2B buyers.

 Interested in learning more?
-Chat with one of our team members today to discuss how to improve your company’s content marketing strategy.
+Contact our team today to discuss how to improve your company’s content marketing strategy.

-- Give a tour of your factory floor with our free video content production services and connect with more customers creatively online when travel is restricted.
+- Give a tour of your factory floor with our free video content production services with the purchase of an advertising program and connect with more customers creatively online when travel is restricted.

-- To see where you can improve online and how your textile brand compares to competitors, request a free Digital Health Check.
+- To see where you can improve online and how your manufacturing brand compares to competitors, request a free Digital Health Check.

-- Increase your RFQs with a free Thomasnet.com profile and connect with new customers on the platform where more than a million buyers from a variety of industries and geographies source are sourcing for products and services.
+- Increase your RFQs with a free Thomasnet.com profile and connect with new customers on the platform where more than a million buyers from various industries and geographies source are sourcing for products and services.

 - See the exact companies that are searching for your textiles manufacturing services with a free In-Market Buyer Report.